SPROUTIRL-KIN/SPROUTIRL-KIN/README.md

 <div align="center">

-if you have read 'john-shedletsky' doc, please read the doc in my other account, 'sproutkin-cupcake' and also 'PuppyS3VN'. please refrain from attacking me! we broke up. i blocked him. but please remember not to attack him.
+if you have read 'john-shedletsky' doc, please read the doc in my other account, 'sproutkin-cupcake' and also 'PuppyS3VN'. please refrain from attacking me! we broke up. i blocked him. but please remember not to attack him too.

 </div>